 The rapid rise of cryptocurrency left governments around the world scrambling to provide guidance in accounting for and taxing cryptocurrency transactions.
 Some treat it like a foreign currency, some like the exchange of a service, and others, including the US, treat it as property.

-The IRS issued their first set of guidance on how virtual currency transactions will be taxed in 2014 with the release of Notice 2014-21.
+The IRS issued their first ever guidance on how virtual currency transactions will be taxed in 2014 with the release of Notice 2014-21.
 In the US, cryptocurrencies are treated as property for federal tax purposes and taxpayers claim either capital gains or losses on transactions.
 The IRS requires the value of cryptocurrency to be reported in US dollars with the fair market value determined at the time of payment or receipt.
 This treatment results in some specific record keeping requirements, including maintaining trading records similar to those for stocks and bonds.

 New accounting tools have been developed to support the recording, reporting and accounting for cryptocurrency.
 For example, LibraTax is a Saas platform designed to easily connect to bitcoin wallets, automatically import transactions, and calculate gains and losses.
-Other platforms such as Bitpay offer payroll services in bitcoin.
+Other platforms such as Bitpay offer payroll services in Bitcoin.
 With an estimated 14 million Bitcoin units in circulation and a current exchange rate of one Bitcoin at around $430 USD, that’s a collective market value of over $6 billion.
 That figure only includes Bitcoin, not the dozens of cryptocurrencies that have followed in Bitcoin’s wake.
 While Bitcoin was the first cryptocurrency to gain the public’s attention, it won’t be the last.

 Blockchain boosters have compared neglecting the idea of cryptocurrency to “neglecting the idea of the Internet and the Hypertext Transfer Protocol (http) back in the early nineties.”
 Clearly, cryptocurrency has opened up new ways to think about everything from exchanging value to transfers of ownership.
 While the future of Bitcoin is far from certain, accountants need to understand blockchain technology and cryptocurrency in order to keep up with a changing industry.